-In 2017, Food For The Poor, All Island Sanitation Project was completed.
+In 2017, the first phase of the All Island Sanitation Project was completed.
 The project included the installation of water and flush toilets into the homes of five families in a rural mountainous community.

 In 2016, the Carriacou water project was completed.
 The new water tank, which stores 100,000 gallons of water, is providing the 8,000 residents on the tiny island of Carriacou with a clean water source.

 In 2015, several new initiatives were established: